atom-box/bpikl/README.md

 [x] pressing button should append a stripe div, repeatedly on the success page
-[x] Make a html with put to db; every time home page loads a random url will be put to db [x] Make a html with get from db; every time home page loads all the links retrieve and display from db [x] Imitate your 'world' stack on first run
+[x] Make a html with put to db; every time home page loads a random url will be put to db [x] Make a html with get from db; every time home page loads all the links retrieve and display from db [x] Imitate a short, existing stack of yours on first run ('Worlds smallest LAMP')
 [x] fix NULL in session id in links
 [x] Imitate the CSS style of an admired page
 [x] Ugh, whole-project pause: reorganize code to 1 class, 3 controllers, two main templates.
 Make sure still works.
 [x] Make the shortener function
-[ ] Pass in the long URL
+[x] Pass in the long URL from form to page 2
+[ ] First trivial test.
+Config phpunit.
 [ ] Make the checker for avoiding collisions, like the robot names?
+Use prepared statements per link below.
 [x] Formify everything on the first page

 [x] Make second page
 [ ] Make the route work, the redirect
 [ ] use bootstrap on the validation
 [ ] leverage composer libraries  (for sanitizing??)
-[ ] First trivial test.
-Config phpunit.
 [ ] button on success page should say 'make another'
 [ ] Add Validation
 [ ] Sanitize inputs using 12-1 from d powers book